AmirrezaFarnamTaheri/MassConfigMerger/README.md

 1. Open a terminal (or `cmd` on Windows).
 2. Navigate to the project folder: `cd path/to/your/folder`.
-3. Run: `pip install -r requirements.txt`.
+3. Run: `pip install -e .`.
-      * *Troubleshooting*: If you get a "permission denied" error, try `sudo pip install -r requirements.txt` on macOS/Linux, or right-click `cmd` and "Run as administrator" on Windows.
+     * *Troubleshooting*: If you get a "permission denied" error, try `sudo pip install -e .` on macOS/Linux, or right-click `cmd` and "Run as administrator" on Windows.

 **Step 4: Run the Script**
 In the same terminal, run: